 Building a clean and equitable energy economy and addressing the climate crisis is a top priority of the Biden Administration.
-This FOA will advance the Biden Administration's goals to achieve carbon-pollution-free electricity by 2035 and to "deliver an equitable, clean energy future, and put the United States on a path to achieve net-zero emissions, economy-wide, by no later than 2050,"3 to the benefit of all Americans.
-DOE is committed to pushing the frontiers of science and engineering, catalyzing clean energy jobs through research, development,
+This FOA will advance the Biden Administration's goals to achieve carbon pollution-free electricity by 2035 and to "deliver an equitable, clean energy future, and put the United States on a path to achieve net-zero emissions, economy-wide, by no later than 2050" to the benefit of all Americans.
+The U.S. Department of Energy (DOE) is committed to pushing the frontiers of science and engineering, catalyzing clean energy jobs through research, development, demonstration, and deployment, and ensuring environmental justice and inclusion of underserved communities.